BHoM/Sofistik_Toolkit/README.md

 ## Functionality

 This toolkit allows interoperability between the BHoM and SOFiSTiK.
-Enables creation, manipulation and reading of structural finite element analysis models as well as loading information and extraction of analysis results.
+Currently it enables extraction of analysis results.

 https://www.sofistik.com/

 ## Known Versions of Software Supported

-SOFiSTiK 2018

-SOFiSTiK 2020

 SOFiSTiK 2022

-SOFiSTiK 2023

 ## Documentation